Creating Better Campaign Audiences

 - Sidney Waterfall, Senior Director of Demand Generation, Refine Labs

-Tune in to learn tried-and-tested strategies to build paid social audiences, the right way to use intent data, and how to power up your demand generation with ABM.
+Tune in to learn tried-and-tested strategies to build paid social audiences, the right way to use intent data, and how to power up your demand generation with account-based marketing.

 ⚡️ Three top takeaways: